Pagination

 Default pagination

-Fauna automatically paginates result sets with 16 or more elements:
+Fauna automatically paginates result Sets with 16 or more elements.

-// Returns all `Product` collection documents.
+// return all `Product` collection documents.

 // The collection contains more than 16 documents.